cfarkas/annotate_my_genomes/README.md

 to check 1.9 version (using htslib v1.9)

 ## Obtaining and install seqkit (toolkit for FASTA/Q file manipulation)
 Complete instructions can be found at the webpage: https://bioinf.shenwei.me/seqkit/download/.
+A way to install it can be the following:
 ```
 wget https://github.com/shenwei356/seqkit/releases/download/v0.11.0/seqkit_linux_386.tar.gz
 tar -zxvf seqkit_linux_386.tar.gz